mpcarl-ibm/crs-docs/pages/crs/crs-api-reference.md

 #### Retrieve a bucket's headers

-A `HEAD` issued to the a bucket will return the headers for that bucket.
+A `HEAD` issued to a bucket will return the headers for that bucket.

 ##### Syntax